 - Time limit: The time taken for the flow is cut down to a minimum.

-- Focus: The process is centralized on the tasks that are in progress that helps in effective completion.
+- Focus: The process is centralized on the tasks that are in progress which helps in effective completion.

 - Constant Improvement: Kanban board acts as the basis for round-the-clock improvement in the project.